 3. Split-Ender Pro 2

 The Split-Ender tool is ideal for those looking to trim off damaged ends.
-It works to trim fried edges rather taking off length.
-It’s also great for making subtle adjustments to your fringe.
+It works to trim fried edges rather t than removing length. t’s also great for making subtle adjustments to your fringe.